2007 Boston College Eagles football team

 The 2007 Boston College Eagles football team represented Boston College during the 2007 NCAA Division I FBS football season.
 It was Boston College's third season as a member of the Atlantic Coast Conference (ACC).

-The Eagles were led by Jeff Jagodzinski in his first season as Boston College head coach.
+The Eagles were led by Jeff Jagodzinski in his first season as head coach.
 Boston College has been a member of the Atlantic Coast Conference's (ACC) Atlantic Division since joining the league in 2005, after leaving the Big East Conference.
 The Eagles played their home games in 2007 at Alumni Stadium in Chestnut Hill, Massachusetts, which has been their home stadium since 1957.